microsoft/Omex/docs/Microsoft.Omex.Gating/GatingTutorial.md

 * `GatesNone` - applicable if none of the combined gates are applicable

 Gates can also be setup in a hierarchical structure.
 Every gate has a property `ParentGate` and restrictions which are applied on a parent gate apply to all of its child gates.
-So in effect restrictions on a child gate are an intersection of the restrictions between its parent and itself.
+So, in effect restrictions on a child gate are an intersection of the restrictions between its parent and itself.